civican/legisinfo/44-1/bills/C-33/bill_text.md

   in the case of a determination made under paragraphs 40.18(c) or (d), dismiss the appeal or allow the appeal and substitute its own decision.

-**(4)** **After making its decision**, the appeal panel shall inform the person and the Minister of **its decision** without delay and **specify** the period within which any amount determined by the appeal panel to be payable to the Tribunal **is to be paid**.
+**(4)** After making its decision, the appeal panel shall inform the person and the Minister of its decision without delay and specify the period within which any amount determined by the appeal panel to be payable to the Tribunal is to be paid.

-> **Explanatory Note**:
-> Existing text of subsections 40.19(3) and (4):
-> *Existing Text*:
-> > The appeal panel of the Tribunal assigned to hear an appeal may dispose of the appeal by dismissing it or by allowing it and, in allowing the appeal, the panel may substitute its decision for the determination.
-> > If the appeal panel finds that a person has committed a violation, the panel shall without delay inform the person and the Minister of the finding and, subject to any regulations made under paragraph 40.1(b), of the amount determined by the panel to be payable to the Tribunal by or on behalf of the person in respect of the violation.

 ### Section 22

 Paragraphs 40.2(a) and (b) of the Act are replaced by the following:

-to pay the amount of a penalty set out in a notice of violation, **or in a notice of default served under subsection 40.131(6) or 40.152(4)**, or to file a request for a review under section 40.16;
+to pay the amount of a penalty set out in a notice of violation, or in a notice of default served under subsection 40.131(6) or 40.152(4), or to file a request for a review under section 40.16;

-to pay an amount **set out in a decision made** under paragraph 40.18(b) **or (d)** or file an appeal under section 40.19; or
+to pay an amount set out in a decision made under paragraph 40.18(b) or (d) or file an appeal under section 40.19; or

-> **Explanatory Note**:
-> Relevant portion of section 40.2:
-> *Existing Text*:
-> > The Minister may obtain from the Tribunal or the member, as the case may be, a certificate in the form established by the Governor in Council setting out the amount of the penalty required to be paid by a person who fails, within the time required,
-> > to pay the amount of a penalty set out in a notice of violation or to file a request for a review under section 40.16;
-> > to pay an amount determined under paragraph 40.18(b) or file an appeal under section 40.19; or

 ### Section 23